AdobeDocs/workfront.en/help/product-announcements/announcements/replace-flash-tools.md

-# Replacement of Flash-based tools in `Adobe Workfront`
+# Replacement of Flash-based tools in Adobe Workfront

-We have removed all Flash-based tools from `Adobe Workfront Classic`.
+We have removed all Flash-based tools from Adobe Workfront Classic.

-Replacement tools that are based on current standards are available now in `Workfront`.
+Replacement tools that are based on current standards are available now in Workfront.
 These changes align with the end of support for Flash products as announced by Adobe.

 ## Important dates

-The following dates are important for the removal process of all Flash-based tools in `Workfront`:
+The following dates are important for the removal process of all Flash-based tools in Workfront:

 *